2010 University of Alabama in Huntsville shooting: Brother's shooting

 On March 1, 2010, Detective Brian Howe, the state police's lead investigator in the 1986 shooting, said he looked forward to addressing the judicial inquest and stood by his 1987 report.
 He had agreed with Captain Theodore Buker, the late Braintree lead investigator, that the shooting was accidental.
 Howe said he was assigned to the case nearly two hours after the shooting and immediately called Braintree police.
 Buker told him that he would not be needed that day and that Bishop had already been released into her parents' custody.
 Howe said that Braintree police never informed him that she had later allegedly accosted employees at a car dealership at gunpoint, demanding a car.
 He said that he repeatedly requested the December 6 incident reports from the Braintree police, but never received them.

 On March 1, 2010, Keating announced that an inquest would be held on April 13–16, 2010.
 Judge Coven, first justice of Quincy District Court, was scheduled to hold the inquest.
 During the inquest, Braintree police officers testified that Judy Bishop had asked for Polio by name before the officers were ordered to release Amy Bishop.
 Judy, Polio, and his wife all testified that Judy and Polio had not been friends, and Judy denied that she had asked for Polio at the station.

 On June 16, 2010, Amy Bishop was charged with first degree murder in her brother's death, nearly 24 years after his shooting.
 Keating commented, "I can't give you any explanations, I can't give you excuses, because there are none.
 Jobs weren't done, responsibilities weren't met and justice wasn't served."
 Bishop's parents, who claim that the Braintree officers lied about the events at the station, issued a statement after the indictment.
 They wrote, "We cannot explain or even understand what happened in Alabama.
 However, we know that what happened 23 years ago to our son, Seth, was an accident."

 The protagonist of the first of Bishop's unpublished novels is a woman who, as a child, attempted to frighten a friend after an argument but accidentally killed the friend's brother.
-Patrick Radden Keefe has speculated, after reviewing the evidence, that Bishop had meant to frighten or shoot her father with the shotgun after an argument and mistook her brother for him.
+Patrick Radden Keefe speculated, after reviewing the evidence, that Bishop had meant to frighten or shoot her father with the shotgun after an argument and mistook her brother for him.
+"I came to believe that there had indeed been a coverup" between Bishop's parents and Polio, he wrote, "but that it had been an act not of conspiracy but of compassion ... a parochial gesture of mercy and denial that had an incalculable cost, decades later, in Alabama."